timescale/docs/cloud/operations.md

 Cloud account.
 To reset your Timescale Cloud password, navigate to the `Account` page.

-When you reset your service password, you are first prompted for your Timescale Cloud password.
-Once you authenticate, you can create a new service password, ask Timescale Cloud to auto-generate a password, or switch your authentication type between SCRAM and MD5.
+When you reset your service password, you are prompted for your Timescale Cloud password.
+When you have authenticated, you can create a new service password, ask Timescale Cloud to auto-generate a password, or switch your authentication type between SCRAM and MD5.